rmosolgo/graphql-ruby/guides/executing_queries.md

 end
 ```

-Note that `ctx` is not the _same_ hash that's passed to `GraphQL::Query.new`. `ctx` is an instance of `GraphQL::Query::Context`, which exposes the provided hash and may _also_ contain other information about the query.
+Note that `ctx` is not the _same_ hash that's passed to {GraphQL::Schema#execute}. `ctx` is an instance of {GraphQL::Query::Context}, which exposes the provided hash and may _also_ contain other information about the query.

 ## Operation name